somehow22/packages/katbin/README.md

 # Katbin

-This directory contains the configuration for Katbin, a pastebin service written in Kotlin, as part of the versatile package manager.
+This directory contains the configuration for Katbin, a pastebin service written in Elixir, as part of the versatile package manager.

 ## Features

 - Pastebin functionality
-- Written in Kotlin
+- Written in Elixir
 - Containerized for easy deployment

 ## Files